 Despite rail strikes in the UK, looking into alternative ways to travel could be an option if you are yet to book your flights.
 Overall, trains have been less severely impacted by the travel disruption and connections across Europe are rapidly improving.

-Hear top tips from Euronews Travel Editor Ruth Wright in the video above.
+Get top tips to beat the travel chaos from Euronews Travel Editor Ruth Wright in the video above.